94th Annual College of Marin

 Why not postpone the in-person ceremony?

-Recent guidance from the state has suggested that restrictions on large events may continue until at least the end of the year.
+Recent guidance from the state has suggested that restrictions on large events may continue well into the fall.
 This makes postponement with a reliable timeframe impossible at this time.
 After consulting with ASCOM leaders, College of Marin leadership agreed that moving forward with a virtual ceremony was the best way to celebrate the accomplishments of our graduates and transfer students, given the circumstances.

 When will I receive my diploma?